OneOffTech/laravel-tus-upload/readme.md

 ### Starting the Tus server

 The tusd binary is already included in the package under the `/bin` folder.
-The binaries are available for MacOS, Windows and Linux, each executable has a suffix to distinguish between the OS version.
+The binaries are available for MacOS, Windows and Linux.
+The included binaries have been compiled for 64 bit architecture.
+Each executable has a suffix to distinguish between the OS version.

 To execute the Tusd server launch the artisan `tus:start` command.